foxdonut/meiosis-guide/counter_example_with_react.md

 };
 ```

-This time, the function accepts the model **and** the `propose` function.
+This time, the function accepts the model *and* the `propose` function.
 React makes it easy to bind event handlers to view elements.
 We call `propose` in the same way.
 Because we've attached the event handlers here, we won't be needing a `ready` function.

-## Specifying a Renderer
+## Specifying the Renderer

 We'll specify the React renderer: